postalserver/postal-php/README.md

 # Postal for PHP

-This library helps you send e-mails through [Postal](https://github.com/atech/postal) in PHP 5.4 and above.
+This library is forked by postalserver/postal-php, it helps you send e-mails through [Postal](https://github.com/atech/postal) in PHP 7.0 and above.

 ## Installation